-Communication Update as of 3/12/2020
+Communication Update as of 5/8/2020

 The safety of our persons served is of the utmost importance to On With Life.
-Due to recent reports of a confirmed case of Coronavirus/COVID-19 in Pottawattamie County (which borders Mills County where Glenwood is located), On With Life's Long-Term Care program in Glenwood has updated its visitor restrictions as of 8:00 p.m. on March 10.
+Due to recent reports of a confirmed case of Coronavirus/COVID-19 in Pottawattamie County (which borders Mills County where Glenwood is located), On With Life's Long-Term Care program in Glenwood has updated its visitor restrictions.
+These restrictions are in place until further notice.